nypublicradio/ember-hifi/README.md

 # ember-hifi

-## Play audio in your ember app with as little headache as possible
+## The easy way to play audio in your ember app

 ![Download count all time](https://img.shields.io/npm/dt/ember-hifi.svg) [![npm version](https://badge.fury.io/js/ember-hifi.svg)](http://badge.fury.io/js/ember-hifi) [![CircleCI](https://circleci.com/gh/nypublicradio/ember-hifi.svg?style=shield)](https://circleci.com/gh/nypublicradio/ember-hifi) [![Ember Observer Score](http://emberobserver.com/badges/ember-hifi.svg)](http://emberobserver.com/addons/ember-hifi)

+This addon exposes a `hifi` service which produces `Sound` objects which represent a playable piece of audio.

-This addon adds a simple `hifi` service to your app that makes it easy to play audio in the unfriendly landscape that is the current state of audio on the web.
+The `hifi` service makes it easy to play audio in the unfriendly landscape that is the current state of audio on the web.
 Forget worrying about formats and browsers and just give `hifi` a list of URLs to try and it'll play the first one that works.

 ## Installing The Addon